Grumblesaur/quickgen/README.txt

 INSTRUCTIONS FOR USE
 ====================

-You will need Python 2 to run this program.
+This program is compatible with Python 2 and Python 3.

 You should create an input file with your phonemes and rules.
 Use "//" or "/" to comment out a line in the input file.